MaximilianoAguirre/blog/_posts/2024-07-30-url_shortener.md

 ![method_request]({{ site.url }}{{ site.baseurl }}/assets/images/diagrams/url_shortener-method_request.svg)

-The first part of the flow represents the request sent by the client to the API:
+The first part of the flow represents the request sent by the client to the API.
+Something that can look like:

-This can represent a http request like:

 ```
 GET /users?page=1 HTTP/1.1